blockfuselabs/blockman/README.md

 # BlockMan: Blockchain ABI Interaction Toolkit

 Blockman is a developer tool for interacting with Ethereum smart contracts via their Application Binary Interface (ABI).
-Inspired by Postman, it allows developers to upload ABIs, list contract functions, and call them directly through a simple API interface.
+Inspired by Postman, it allows developers to upload ABIs, list contract functions, and call them directly through a simple web or desktop interface.

 ### Features
 - Upload ABIs: Easily upload and parse Ethereum contract ABIs.